Cray-HPE/docs-csm/glossary.md

 both CMMs sharing shelf power are both enabling the rectifiers, one of the CMMs can be removed (but only one at a time) without the rectifier shelf powering off.
 Removing a CMM will shutdown all compute blades and switches in the chassis.
-Cooling Considerations - Any single CMM in any cabinet can enable CDU cooling.
+Cooling Considerations - Any single CMM in any cabinet can enable [Coolant Distribution Unit (CDU)](#coolant-distribution-unit-cdu) cooling.
 Note that the CDU "enable path" has vertical control which means CMMs 0, 2, 4, and 6 and CEC0 are in a path (half of the cabinet), and CMMs 1, 3, 5, and 7 and CEC1 are in another path.
 Any CMM or CEC in the same half-cabinet path can be removed and CDU cooling will stay enabled as long as the other CMMs/CEC enables CDU cooling.